polqf/RealmResultsController/README.md

 - Swift 2.1

 ###Licenses
-All source code is licensed under the MIT License.
+All source code is licensed under the `MIT License`.

 If you use it, we'll be happy to know about it.